 Kurtág’s existentialist music has been performed in The Netherlands since the mid-1970s, by pioneers such as the pianist Geoffrey Madge and Residentie Orkest (The Hague Philharmonic).
 However it gained real fame only after the 1990s, when Reinbert de Leeuw became its tireless promoter.
 De Leeuw dedicated many memorable concerts to this master of the concise gesture, with whom he forged a close bond.

 Kurtág was too fragile to attend the recordings personally, but was consulted extensively before and after each session.
-He is very pleased with the result: “It’s as though they had recorded the music in their own language.”
+He is very pleased with the result: “It’s as though they had recorded the music in their mother tongue.”
 He spoke these words in a moving video message during a portrait concert in Muziekgebouw aan het IJ in 2016.

 A telling statement, for language is extremely important to Kurtág – in more ways than one.
 He created a completely personal grammar from tormented, aphoristic sounds, that well up from a deep inner necessity.
 Reinbert de Leeuw mastered this language like no other.
 Seven of the eleven pieces on the compilation are vocal.
 Kurtág even learnt Russian to read Dostoevsky; three cycles are set in this language.